JohnADeady/Programming-Scripting-Project-18/README.md

 A violin plot has four layers.
 The outer shape represents all possible results, with thickness indicating how common.
 (Thus the thickest section represents the mode average.)
 The next layer inside represents the values that occur 95% of the time.
 The next layer (if it exists) inside represents the values that occur 50% of the time.
 The central dot represents the median average value.[[7]](https://en.wikipedia.org/wiki/Violin_plot).
 From our violin plots we can see that the setosa has a completely different shape than the other two species.
 Virginica is longer than versicolor in relation to the petal length.
 The same is true of the sepal length.
 Versicolor and virginica species have similair means for sepal width. but sepal width for the setosa is longer than the other two species which is a change from the rest of the other categories.

 To summarise our analysis this is a type of Linear Discriminant Analysis (LDA).
 LDA a method used in statistics, pattern recognition and machine learning to find a linear combination of features that characterizes or separates two or more classes of objects or events. [[9]](https://en.wikipedia.org/wiki/Linear_discriminant_analysis).
-As we can see, Fisher's iris data set provides a good testing envirnoment to run LDA and for someone beginning a new programming language it has all the elements needed to perfrom new skills.
+As we can see, Fisher's iris data set provides a good testing envirnoment to run LDA and for someone beginning a new programming language it has all the elements needed to perfrom new skills learnt.

 ## Referencest